Jerry0209/ee411-lottery-ticket-hypothesis/README.md

 - Verified for consistency
 - Consolidated into dedicated JSON result files

-All figures in `results/figures/` are generated exclusively from these consolidated results.
+All figures in `results` are generated exclusively from these consolidated results.

 ---